Irbesartan

 About This Medicine

-Irbesartan is an angiotensin II receptor antagonist (ARB, also called an angiotensin II receptor blocker or sartans group) used for the treatment of hypertension (high blood pressure) and for the treatment of kidney disease in patients with type 2 diabetes and hypertension (diabetic nephropathy).
-It selectively blocks the AT1 receptor, preventing the vasoconstrictive and sodium-retaining effects of angiotensin II.
+Irbesartan is an angiotensin II receptor blocker (ARB) used for the treatment of essential hypertension and the protection of renal function in patients with type 2 diabetes and hypertension who have microalbuminuria or proteinuria.

 Usage & Dosage